• Skip to primary navigation

 350 degrees Fahrenheit is the standard temperature for baking quick breads like this one.

-- Once everything is combined pour the batter into a 9x5 inch bread pan that has been sprayed with cooking spray to prevent sticking.
+1. Once everything is combined pour the batter into a 9x5 inch bread pan that has been sprayed with cooking spray or greased with butter to prevent it from sticking sticking.

-- Pop the pan into an oven that has been heated to 350 degrees and bake for 65-70 minutes.
-(Rotate the bread once in the oven during the baking process).
+2. Pop the pan into an oven that has been heated to 350 degrees Fahrenheit and bake for 60 minutes, or until a toothpick inserted into the center comes out clean.

 What Type Of Pan Should I Use?